-CS @ ILLINOIS undergraduate degree programs are accredited by ABET, which reviews college and university programs in the disciplines of applied science, computing, engineering, and engineering technology to provide assurance that quality standards are being met.
-The University of Illinois at Urbana-Champaign is a member of the North Central Association of College and Schools, and the University is accredited by the Higher Learning Commission.
+The Bachelor of Science in Computer Science at the University of Illinois is accredited by the Computing Accreditation Commission of ABET, www.abet.org, which reviews college and university programs in the discipline of computing, to provide assurance that quality standards are being met.
+The University of Illinois at Urbana-Champaign is accredited by the Higher Learning Commission.
 For more on this topic, including a discussion of the benefits of accreditation, please see Accreditation Information.

 Above all, our students must possess the intellectual tools that will enable them to keep pace with the ever-changing world of Computer Science.